Midwife in the Tire Swing

 “Lucy is the father.
 He raped me once.
 Did I tell you that?”

 “You shoulda seen it.
-I was flailing at my tits and trying to get the damned thing out.”
+I was flailing at my boobs trying to get the damned thing out.”

 “That’s me and my husband, in the picture.”
 There was a framed photograph of a smiling couple looking down from the wall.
 “He’s dead, but it’s hard to tell some days.”